-The GAUSS Source Browser lets users quickly find, view, and if necessary, modify the source code for external procedures in active libraries.
+The GAUSS Source Browser lets users quickly find, view, and if necessary, modify source code.
+Both the TGAUSS and GAUSS Source Browsers can be used to search for external symbols in active libraries.
+The GAUSS Source Browser can also be used to search for symbols in any directory or source file.